 In 2018, BASHH released new recommendations.
 For uncomplicated cases of mycoplasma genitalium, they advise:

-- Doxycycline 100mg, twice daily for seven days
+- Doxycycline 100mg, once daily for seven days

 - Azithromycin 1g as a single dose on day 8